 It’s impossible to accurately describe Mark because he is so unique.
 When it came to cuisine, he didn’t just know good food; he knew ingredients.
 He knew methods.
 When it came to whiskey, he knew everything.
-He would at times send me a picture of a whiskey with four pages worth of information….where it came from, who the master brewer was, the history of the distillery going back generations under different owners, different master distillers…he knew current focuses of the distillery.
+He would at times send me a picture of a whiskey with four pages worth of information….where it came from, who the master brewer was, the history of the distillery going back generations under different owners, different master distillers…he knew current focuses of the distillery as well as changes being made on the distillery's campus.
 I’d tell him he needed to make an instagram account and instead of sending me all that information, he should post a picture of the whiskey and then write what he sent me as the caption.
 It took him 7 years just to open an instagram account; he posted a total of zero times.
 There were so many idiosyncrasies that came with Mark.

 He moved slower than Rust Cohle, and he took just as long to accomplish something.
 It was something elemental with him.
 In college he and I were part of the same pledge class.
 One night, our pledge class needed to be back in our pledge master’s room by 9 pm.
 We had finished our activities by 8:30 and were gonna head back early.
 We were not allowed to separate from one another, ever.
 It was then that Mark told us he needed to grab something from his room…on the other side of campus.
 We agreed we’d have enough time if he just had one thing to grab and off we went.
 We got to his house and he ran up to his room.
 A couple minutes went by…five minutes….
 “Mark we gotta go.”
 “I’m coming.”
 Another five minutes.